INNVTV/NetCore-Clean-Architecture/README.md

 Note: Once integrated you will need to set up a good interval for scanning your document store that makes sense for your application.
 It may make sense to include a call to manually run deltas with an API call whenever you run a command that adds, updates or deletes data in your store so that the update is reflected immediatly in your search results.

-## REST APIs and Swagger
+## OpenAPI and Swagger
-UI client(s) that connect to CoreServices via REST APIs.
+CoreServices exposes REST endpoints using OpenAPI Standards.
 Swagger is used extensively to aid in API documentation, client integration and code generation.

 ### NSwagStudio
-Use [NSwag Studio](https://github.com/RSuter/NSwag/wiki/NSwagStudio) to generate client code and models.
+You can use [NSwag Studio](https://github.com/RSuter/NSwag/wiki/NSwagStudio) to generate client code and models.
 When using with .Net Core you may need to [update your publish configuration](https://github.com/RSuter/NSwag/wiki/Assembly-loading#net-core) to ensure all referenced DLLs are output.

 ![NSwag](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/nswag.png)